Fluid viscoelasticity triggers fast transitions of a Brownian particle in a double well optical potential

 We track the 2D particle position, $(x,y)$, with a spatial resolution of less than 6~nm at a sampling rate of 1000~Hz using standard videomicroscopy~\cite{crocker1996methods,franklin2016handbook}.
-The potential is characterized by two stable points (A and B) and an unstable saddle point (S), with barrier heights $U_{A}$ and $U_{B}$, whose values can be adjusted by the total power of the tweezers.
-We explore three different powers, $0.89$~mW, $1.11$~mW and $1.37$~mW, measured at the objective entrance, which are referred to as experiments I, II and III, respectively.
-Once the particle is confined within the double-well potential, it exhibits thermally-activated transitions between wells A and B through the saddle point S, as exemplified by the intermittent jumps of a typical trajectory plotted in Fig.~\ref{fig:schexp}(a).
-Note that escape events from A to B must be counted separately from those taking place from B to A. Thus, the barrier-crossing time, $\tau$, is defined as the total time that the particle spends in metastable equilibrium within a given well plus the time to spontaneously jump over the barrier to finally reach the neighborhood of the contiguous energy minimum.
-In Figs.~\ref{fig:schexp}(b) and (c) we show the normalized histograms of $\tau$ for the transitions in Exp.
-I from A to B and from B to A, respectively.
-By means of a maximum likelihood estimation using an exponential model, we find that the distribution of $\tau$ is well described by $\rho(\tau)=[\tau^{(\textrm{ve})}_{\textrm{exp}}]^{-1} \exp [-\tau/\tau^{(\textrm{ve})}_{\textrm{exp}}]$, with $\tau^{(\textrm{ve})}_{\textrm{exp}}$ the mean crossing time, as depicted by the red solid lines in Figs.~\ref{fig:schexp}(b) and (c).
-This suggests that the activated jumps correspond to a Poisson process~\cite{simon1992}.
+Once the particle is confined within the double-well potential, it exhibits thermally-activated transitions between wells A and B through the saddle point S, as illustrated by the intermittent jumps of a typical trajectory plotted in Fig.~\ref{fig:schexp}(a).
+Note that escape events from A to B (A$\rightarrow$B) must be counted separately from those taking place from B to A (B$\rightarrow$A) because optical double wells are in general asymmetric~~\cite{simon1992,mccann_thermally_1999,Wu2009,Zijlstra2020}.
+Thus, the barrier-crossing time, $\tau$, is defined as the time spent by the particle in metastable equilibrium within a given well plus the time to spontaneously jump over the barrier to finally reach the neighborhood of the contiguous energy minimum.
+In Figs.~\ref{fig:schexp}(b) and (c) we show the normalized histograms of $\tau$ for transitions A$\rightarrow$B and B$\rightarrow$A in Exp.
+I, respectively.
+By means of maximum likelihood estimation, we find that the distribution of $\tau$ is well described by $\rho(\tau)=[\tau^{(\textrm{ve})}_{\textrm{exp}}]^{-1} \exp [-\tau/\tau^{(\textrm{ve})}_{\textrm{exp}}]$, with $\tau^{(\textrm{ve})}_{\textrm{exp}}$ the mean crossing time, as depicted by the red solid lines in Figs.~\ref{fig:schexp}(b) and (c).
+Such an exponential behavior suggests that the activated jumps can be considered as a Poisson process~\cite{simon1992}.
+Hence, the asymmetry of the double well in a single experiment allows us to analyze transitions A$\rightarrow$B independently of B$\rightarrow$A, each one characterized by a set of values of the well curvatures and the energy barrier.